 - School of Design

 - Education: Kennesaw State University, M.S. in Information Design; University of Wisconsin-Stout, B.F.A. in Graphic Design

-Not only has Mr. Mindiola worked as a Rasmussen College instructor since 2008, but he comes to his classroom with an abundance of real-world experience in graphic design and production art.
+Not only has Mr. Mindiola worked as a Rasmussen University instructor since 2008, but he comes to his classroom with an abundance of real-world experience in graphic design and production art.
 With technical skills in Mac, PC, Adobe® Illustrator®, Adobe Photoshop®, Adobe InDesign®, QuarkXPress, Adobe Acrobat®, Microsoft® Office, Adobe Flash®, Adobe Dreamweaver®, Adobe Premiere Pro, Adobe After Effects, Adobe Audition, HTML and CSS, he approaches instruction with a deep desire to help students succeed.
 Previously, he won awards for vita.mn magazine cover contest and best designed booth from Shepherd Incorporated.
 He also contributed his expertise in the field of graphic design as part of a lecture at Loras College.

 Dr. Mary Muhs

 - School of Education